ekxide/iceoryx2-book/source/fundamentals/messaging-patterns/request-response.md

 1. **Payload segment**
     * A region in shared memory used to communicate payload data between participants
+        * The request and response payload structures are often different
     * Clients have a payload segment to share requests with servers
     * Servers have a payload segment to share responses with clients
     * The organization of memory in the payload segment depends on the allocator used in the `iceoryx2` deployment
-    * Deployments for desktop applications may prefer a different strategy to safety-critical applications
+        * This flexibility allows different deployments (e.g. desktop applications vs. safety-critical applications) to utilize a different strategy appropriate to their use-case
 1. **Offset Channel**
-    * A channel for communicating the offsets of payloads between participants
+    * A channel for communicating the offsets of payloads within the payload segment
     * Each client-server pair has one offset channel for requests and one offset channel for responses